CVE-2026-25813: CWE-532: Insertion of Sensitive Information into Log File in Praskla-Technology assessment-placipy

 Description

 CVE-2026-25813 is a high-severity vulnerability in PlaciPy version 1.
-0. 0, a placement management system for educational institutions by Praskla-Technology.
-The flaw involves logging highly sensitive information directly to console output without any masking or redaction, leading to potential exposure of confidential data.
-This vulnerability can be exploited remotely without authentication or user interaction, increasing its risk.
-Although no known exploits are currently in the wild, the vulnerability’s nature allows attackers to access sensitive data through logs, impacting confidentiality severely.
+0. 0, a placement management system used by educational institutions.
+The vulnerability involves the insertion of highly sensitive information directly into console logs without any masking or redaction, classified under CWE-532.
+This flaw allows an attacker with network access to potentially retrieve sensitive data from logs, as no authentication or user interaction is required.
+Although no known exploits are currently reported in the wild, the vulnerability's high CVSS score (8.
+7) reflects its critical impact on confidentiality.
 European educational institutions using PlaciPy 1.
-0. 0 are at risk of data leakage, which could lead to privacy violations and regulatory non-compliance.
-Mitigation requires immediate review and modification of logging practices to mask or redact sensitive data, restricting log access, and monitoring for suspicious activity.
+0. 0 are at risk of sensitive data exposure, which could lead to privacy violations and regulatory non-compliance.

 AI-Powered Analysis